vuurball/machine-learning/README.md

 ## 1.2.
 Regression

 In regression problems we do real value predictions.
+Basically we try to draw a line/plane/n-dimensional plane along the training examples.

+Usage examples: stock price forecast, sales analysis, dependency of any number, etc.

 ### 1.2.1.
 Polynomial Regression